 To Protect From the Sun

 Sunlight can be used to energise or cleanse a crystal.
 But there are many stones that fade, change colour or become brittle if left in direct sunlight for a long period.
+Some crystals may also crack due to the heat caused by intense sunlight.

 Examples of crystals that should be kept away from sunlight include: